 - **For Active Dry Yeast: Do not add active dry yeast to to the dry ingredients, as it needs to be activated in warm water.
 Add directly to the lukewarm oat/cranberry mixture, making sure it has cooled to about 105F before adding the yeast.
 Let stand a few minutes, then proceed as below.

-- In a medium bowl, stir together the flour, salt, cinnamon, orange zest and instant yeast.
-Add the dry ingredients to the cooled oat/cranberry mixture to the bowl and mix until dough comes together into a moist mass that wraps around the dough hook.
-I should clear the bowl, but not necessarily clean it, as it will still be quite sticky at this point.
+- In a medium bowl, stir together the 3 cups of the flour, the salt, cinnamon, orange zest and instant yeast.
+Add the dry ingredients to the cooled oat/cranberry mixture to the bowl and mix.
+Begin adding the remaining 3/4 cup or flour just until dough comes together into a moist mass that wraps around the dough hook.
+It should clear the bowl, but not necessarily clean it, as it will still be quite sticky at this point. *You may not need to add all of the remaining flour to get the dough to this point or possibly, you may need to add a tiny bit more.
 Cover the bowl with a tea towel and let stand 10 minutes. *If making in the stand mixer, I just leave the kneading hook in and throw the towel over the top of the bowl.
 If making without a mixer, simply throw the towel over the dough on the counter.

 - Knead dough for 10 seconds (either by just turning on the mixer for 10 seconds or kneading by hand with oiled hands), then leave for ten minutes to rest.
 Repeat this knead-and-rest sequence twice more at 10 minute intervals, then cover the dough and leave undisturbed for 30 minutes.